Prerit33/assignment-part6/README.md

 ### 3.2 Few-Shot Prompting

+#### Step 1: Zero-Shot Attempt

+Prompt:

+Classify the sentiment of the following customer reviews as Positive, Negative, or Neutral:

+- "The product arrived damaged and customer service was unhelpful."

+- "Works as expected, nothing special but does the job."

+- "Absolutely love this!
+Best purchase I've made all year!"

+- "The quality is okay but slightly overpriced for what you get."

+- "Terrible experience, would not recommend to anyone."

 ## Part 4: Responsible AI & Limitations
 ### 4.1 Testing for Hallucinations
 ### 4.2 Testing for Bias